Manjur17/Basic-Rest-Api-With-Spring-Boot/README.md

-Creating a basic Rest API With Spring Boot.
+Created a basic Rest API With Spring Boot.

 A basic MVC Spring Application